 What is prostatitis?

-Pain in the penis, testicles or perineum (the area between the testicles and the anus)
+- Pain in your penis, testicles, or perineum (the area between your testicles and rectum)

 What causes prostatitis?

 An infection causes bacterial prostatitis.
 It is chronic if it starts slowly and lasts for several months.
 It is acute if it begins and goes away quickly.
 Infection can occur from: